Siouxsie and the Banshees: Legacy

-Siouxsie and the Banshees impacted many genres including post-punk, new wave, synth pop, gothic rock, alternative music, shoegaze and trip hop, influencing a wide range of musicians including Joy Division, the Cure, the Smiths, Depeche Mode, PJ Harvey, Radiohead, Jeff Buckley, Tricky and LCD Soundsystem.
+Siouxsie and the Banshees have impacted many genres including post-punk, new wave, synth pop, gothic rock, alternative music, shoegaze and trip hop.
+They have been cited as influential by a wide range of musicians such as Joy Division, the Cure, the Smiths, Depeche Mode, PJ Harvey, Radiohead, Jeff Buckley, Tricky and LCD Soundsystem.

 Joy Division's Peter Hook, who saw the group in concert in Manchester in 1977, said: "Siouxsie and the Banshees were one of our big influences ...
 The Banshees first LP was one of my favourite ever records, the way the guitarist and the drummer played was a really unusual way of playing".
 Joy Division drummer Stephen Morris was influenced by the Banshees Mk1 from their 1977's John Peel session because their "first drummer Kenny Morris played mostly toms" and "the sound of cymbals was forbidden".
 He added, "The Banshees had that ... foreboding sound, sketching out the future from the dark of the past".
 Joy Division producer Martin Hannett saw a difference between the Banshees' first main line-up and the other bands of 1977: "Any harmonies you got were stark, to say the least, except for the odd exception, like Siouxsie.
 They were interesting".
 The Cure's leader, Robert Smith, declared in 2003: "Siouxsie and the Banshees and Wire were the two bands I really admired.
 They meant something."
 He also pinpointed what the 1979 Join Hands tour brought him musically.
 "On stage that first night with the Banshees, I was blown away by how powerful I felt playing that kind of music.
 It was so different to what we were doing with the Cure.
 Before that, I'd wanted us to be like the Buzzcocks or Elvis Costello, the punk Beatles.
 Being a Banshee really changed my attitude to what I was doing".
 Killing Joke cited the band in their influences: guitarist Geordie Walker praised "the Banshees on The Scream" for bringing "chord structures that I found very refreshing".